Application 6.4 – Strategies

 Example:

-REACH Mini-camp Monthly Programs
+REACH Mini-Camp Monthly Programs:

-The REACH monthly program is a community-based program for youth ages 6-18 with diabetes.
-Held on a campus, this program will offer the opportunity for youth with T1D to participate in fun and exciting activities.
-The REACH monthly program offers opportunities to socialize with friends, and speak to medical staff, recreation therapists, and college students.
+The REACH monthly program is a community-based program for youth ages 6–18 with diabetes.
+Held on campus, this program will offer the opportunity for youth with T1D to participate in fun and exciting activities.
+The REACH monthly program offers opportunities to socialize with friends and speak to medical staff, recreation therapists, and college students.
 The REACH program will also share knowledge about proper nutrition and skills that assist in overcoming adversity.
 Although the program is designed for youth with diabetes, participants are encouraged to bring along a friend or sibling to join the fun.

-REACH Family Day Camp
+REACH Family Day Camp:

-REACH Tween/Teen Camp
+REACH Tween/Teen Camp:

 License